 For additional information on coursework, please visit the Academic Catalog Curriculum.

-Applications for Surg Tech program will be available in T-104 after January 13, 2021.
+Applications for Surg Tech program will be available in T-104 at the beginning of the Spring semester.
 Check with your advisor or the LSUE Catalog to confirm eligibility before picking up an application.